b-shen/ddp/README.md

-Peer-graded Assignment: Course Project: Shiny Application and Reproducible Pitch DeadlineJan 15, 11:59 PM EST
+Peer-graded Assignment: Course Project: Shiny Application and Reproducible Pitch
-Ready for the assignment?
-You will find instructions below to submit.
-InstructionsMy submissionDiscussions

 This peer assessed assignment has two parts.
 First, you will create a Shiny application and deploy it on Rstudio's servers.
 Second, you will use Slidify or Rstudio Presenter to prepare a reproducible pitch presentation about your application.

 Your Shiny Application